 Our bodies are super smart.
 Under normal conditions, our kidneys will filter out any excess levels of electrolytes.

 However, if we fall out of balance or don’t consume necessary levels of electrolytes, we may experience consequences.
-The most serious being hypernatremia (too much sodium) or hyponatremia (too little sodium), hyperkalemia (excessive potassium) or hypokalemia (low potassium levels).
+The most serious being hypernatremia (too much sodium) or hyponatremia (too little sodium).
+One can also experience hyperkalemia (excessive potassium) or hypokalemia (low potassium levels).

-The good news is many foods like leafy greens, whole grains, and fruits and vegetables, provide multiple minerals and electrolytes, stressing the importance of consuming those on a regular basis.
+The good news is many foods like leafy greens, whole grains, and fruits and vegetables, provide multiple minerals and electrolytes.
+This is why a varied diet is important, and why we don’t need to rely on supplements.
 This is one reason why if you’re active, it’s so important to have a varied diet.

 Just make sure to add in electrolytes for those longer runs and workouts to ensure the water can be efficiently used in your cells.
 Remember, your performance will suffer without adequate electrolyte levels!